 Philip Glass: String Quartet No. 3, “Mishima”

-Ennio Morricone: Gabriel’s Oboe from The Mission, for string quartet
+Ennio Morricone: Gabriel’s Oboe from The Mission

 Nico Muhly: Selections from The Reader